 A person who operated a declared out of scope service immediately before the scheme commencement day is taken under this Law to hold a provider approval and a service approval for the declared out of scope service for the period from and including 1 January 2012* —

-*Modified by regulations 2 to apply for W.A. as if amended to read 1 August 2012

-(a) to 30 June 2012*, unless paragraph (b) applies; or
+(a) to 30 June 2012†, unless paragraph (b) applies; or

-*Modified by regulations 2 to apply for W.A. as if amended to read 31 January 2013

-(b) if the person applies under this Law to the Regulatory Authority for a provider approval and for a service approval and the applications are received by the Regulatory Authority on or before 30 June 2012*, to the date on which those applications are finally determined under this Law.
+(b) if the person applies under this Law to the Regulatory Authority for a provider approval and for a service approval and the applications are received by the Regulatory Authority on or before 30 June 2012†, to the date on which those applications are finally determined under this Law.

+[*Modified by regulations 1 to apply for WA as if amended to read 1 August 2012.]

-*Modified by regulations 2 to apply for W.A. as if amended to read 31 January 2013
+[†Modified by regulations 1 to apply for WA as if amended to read 31 January 2013.]

 310. Application for service waiver or temporary waiver